ylecuyer/survey-gizmo-ruby/README.md

 ## Missing Features

-* It would be nice to implement enumerable on the Question and (especially) Response objects so people don't have to implement their own paging
 * There are several API objects that are available and not included in this gem.
+AccountTeams, for instance, has some skeleton code but is untested.
-* It is also missing OAuth authentication ability.
+* OAuth authentication ability.

 # Copyright